easly1989/ffxiv_actor/README.md

 - Load and Configure ACT before the first start (based on [this](https://gist.github.com/TomRichter/e044a3dff5c50024cf514ffb20a201a9))
   - Fast implementation for ActorConsole
   - Refactoring to use the same implementation for ActorGui
+  - Handle configuration of kagerou overlay (it starts in japanese atm)
   - Add a plugin even if there is no configuration file (DFAssist may not need a configuration file)
 - Edit the Advanced Combat Tracker.exe properties
   - Set to "Run as Administrator" to true